RohitaBokam/Task-2-Analyze-a-Phishing-Email-Sample/README.md

 - Knowledge on how to use online header analyzer.

 ## Tasks
 In Online free tools

-# Task-2-Analyze-a-Phishing-Email-Sample
-## Tasks
-In kali linux terminal
-# Scan Your Local Network for Open Ports
+# Analyze a Phishing Email Sample
 **.
-Objective:** Learn to discover open ports on devices in your local network to understand network exposure.
+Objective:** Identifying phishing characteristics in a suspicious email sample.
 **.
-Tools:** Nmap (free), Wireshark (optional)

-## 1. Install Nmap from official website
+Tools:** Email client or saved email file(text),free online header analyzer.

+## 1. Obtain a sample phishing email(many free samples online)

 nmap is pre installed tool in kali for check run this command